-Also available via Fink is expat.
-After using fink to install the expat package you will be able to install XML::Parser using CPAN.
-There is one caveat.
+Also available via DarwinPorts and Fink is expat.
+After installing the expat package, you will be able to install XML::Parser using CPAN.
+If you use fink, there is one caveat.
 Unlike recent versions of the GD module, XML::Parser doesn't prompt for the location of the required libraries.
 When using CPAN, you will need to use the following command sequence: